norahellstadius/norahellstadius.github.io/README.md

   <figcaption>Sample of images that were manually labeled as 'other' in step 5 and clearly satisfy guideline number 1</figcaption>
 </div>

-### Finetuning training details
+#### Fine-tuning training details

-In step 6, we use a weighted loss function movited by the fact that rather the farmer retake image, than feed low-quality uncertain image downstream
+In step 6, we use a weighted loss function motivated by the fact that rather the farmer retake image, than feed low-quality uncertain image downstream

 ```python
     def weighted_loss_fn(y_true, y_pred):